Welcome to Year 4 with Miss Pierides and Miss Bennett

 How you can help at home

-Practice the common exception words as well as the words they have been given for their spelling tests.
+Practice the Year 3 and 4 statutory spelling words as well as the words they have been given for their spelling tests.

 Discussing the meaning of any new word your child comes across while reading or in their spellings.